A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

-These areas are the focus of current research.
+These areas are the focus of continuing research.
 A comprehensive report published by the International Energy Agency (IEA), Environmental Assessment for CO2 Capture and Storage, sets out all the potential environmental impacts of CCS in detail.

 The extraction, handling and underground storage of natural gas has many similarities to the CCS process and has been managed largely without incident for many decades, providing an immediate source of data and information on the mechanisms for uncontrolled releases.